shopware/docs/resources/guidelines/documentation-guidelines/04-fonts-and-formats/01-text.md

 * **Data management** - The Administration displays entities of the Core component.
 * **State management** - Proper state management is key here.
 ```

+The description list can again be a numbered list or a bulleted list based on their sequence or fixed number of entities.

 ## Date and Time